promregator/promregator/docs/config.md

 Refer to [issue #83](https://github.com/promregator/promregator/issues/83) to see a scenario where this might be helpful.

+### Option "cf.watchdog.restartCount" (optional)
+This option became available starting with version 0.8.0.

+This option requires that you have `cf.watchdog.enabled` set to `true`.

+Allows to specify the number of reconnection attempts to the Cloud Foundry Cloud Controller until Promregator is terminating with exit code 161.
+The idea is to restart Promregator in this case.

+By default no value is specified, which disables this option., i.e. no restart is triggered.

+Refer to [issue #83](https://github.com/promregator/promregator/issues/83) to see a scenario where this might be helpful.

 ### Option "cf.connectionPool.size" (optional)
 This option became available starting with version 0.6.0.